biafra/perl-Dancer2-Plugin-Auth-OAuth/README.md

 # SETTING THE SCOPE

-If you're authenticating in order to use the id\_token issued, or if login requires a specific 'scope' setting, you can change these values in the initial calls like this within your yml config (example provided for AzureAD plugin).
+If you're authenticating in order to use the "id\_token" issued, or if login requires a specific 'scope' setting, you can change these values in the initial calls like this within your YAML config (example provided for AzureAD plugin).

     Auth::OAuth:
       providers: